Context

 Impact

 The corporate site received a reskin for the brand launch rather than a ground-up overhaul.
-Deadlines and delays around strategy sign-off left no time to implement our recommendations in full ahead of launch.
-AtkinsRéalis are incorporating our findings into ongoing development of the site.
+Deadlines and delays around strategy sign-off left no time to implement the recommendations in full ahead of the launch.
+AtkinsRéalis are incorporating the findings into ongoing development of the site.

 Lessons learned